ARCHERY SHOOTERS ASSOCIATION

 A. Shooter of the Year awards and bonuses will be presented to the top three competitors in designated classes and all shooters are required to compete at the Classic to be eligible for any Shooter of the Year consideration.
 Ten percent of entry fees collected at the five Pro/Am events will be distributed: 50% for 1st, 30% for 2nd and 20% for 3rd.

-B. Pro, Semi-Pro & K50 will be based on their four (4) best Pro/Am scores plus the Classic.
+B. All Pro & Semi-Pro classes will be based on five (5) Pro/Am scores plus the Classic.

-C. All amateur adult and youth classes will be based on their three (3) best Pro/Am scores plus the Classic.
+C. All amateur Adult and High School classes will be based on four (4) Pro/Am scores plus the Classic.

-D. No “Shooter of the Year” will be awarded in Open C or Bow Novice.
+E. No “Shooter of the Year” will be awarded in Open C, Men’s Known 40 or Bow Novice.

 Pro Pressure Point ShootDown Procedures: